 Barely a ten minute walk from Chain bridge, St Stephen’s basilica stands impressive.
 It is one of the largest churches in Hungary.
 The panoramic views of Pest from the top of the dome are particularly brilliant.

-I have already gushed enough about this beautiful building in my earlier post, so I’ll just leave with a picture.
+I have already gushed enough about this beautiful building in my post on Budapest city, so I’ll just leave with a picture.

 Shoes on the Danube